Paper 2025/406

 Abstract

 Distributed randomness beacon protocols, which generate publicly verifiable randomness at regular intervals, are crucial for a wide range of applications.
-The publicly verifiable secret sharing (PVSS) scheme is a promising cryptographic primitive for implementing beacon protocols, such as Hydrand (S\&P '20) and SPURT (S\&P '22).
-However, two key challenges for practical deployment remain unresolved: asynchrony and reconfiguration.
-In this paper, we introduce the $AsyRand$ beacon protocol to address these challenges.
-In brief, $AsyRand$ leverages Bracha Reliable Broadcast (BRB) or BRB-like protocols for message dissemination and incorporates a producer-consumer model to decouple the production and consumption of PVSS commitments.
-In the producer-consumer model, PVSS commitments are produced and consumed using a queue data structure.
-Specifically, the producer process is responsible for generating new PVSS commitments and reaching consensus on them within the queue, while the consumer process continuously consumes the commitments to recover PVSS secrets and generate new beacon values.
-This separation allows the producer and consumer processes to operate simultaneously and asynchronously, without the need for a global clock.
-Moreover, the producer-consumer model enables each party to detect potential faults in other parties by monitoring the queue length.
-If necessary, parties in $AsyRand$ can initiate a removal process for faulty parties.
-BRB is also employed to facilitate the addition of new parties without requiring a system restart.
-In summary, $AsyRand$ supports reconfiguration, enhancing both the protocol's usability and reliability.
-Additionally, we propose a novel PVSS scheme based on the $\Sigma$ protocol, which is of independent interest.
-Regarding complexity, $AsyRand$ achieves state-of-the-art performance with $O(n^2)$ communication complexity, $O(n)$ computation complexity, and $O(n)$ verification complexity.
+The publicly verifiable secret sharing (PVSS) scheme is a promising cryptographic primitive for implementing beacon protocols, such as Hydrand (S\&P'20), SPURT (S\&P'22), OptRand (NDSS'23) and GRandLine (CCS'24).
+However, two key challenges remain unresolved: asynchrony and reconfiguration.
+In this paper, we introduce the AsyRand beacon protocol to address these challenges.
+First, we incorporate a producer-consumer model to decouple the production and consumption of PVSS commitments, which are managed using queue data structures.
+Then, we leverages reliable broadcast (RBC) for message dissemination in a producer process and invents a t-validated asynchronous Byzantine agreement (t-VABA) protocol to consume PVSS commitments.
+Consequently, the producer and consumer processes can operate simultaneously and asynchronously, without the need for a global clock.
+Moreover, the producer-consumer model enables each party to detect potential faults in other parties by monitoring the queue states.
+When needed, honest parties can initiate a removal process for faulty parties via a t-VABA protocol.
+Also, a new party can leverage RBC protocol to request to join in without system restart.
+As an independent contribution, we propose a novel PVSS scheme based on the Sigma protocol and Fiat-Shamir heuristic.
+Regarding complexity, AsyRand achieves state-of-the-art performance with O(n^2) communication complexity, O(n) computation complexity, and O(n) verification complexity.
+Experimental results highlight the high performance of AsyRand compared to related works.

 Metadata